 violations by the jail with your Congressman or

-JM: Is there anything else you would recommend to a future inmate?
+JM: If somebody knows they will be serving time in this jail what is your advice to them?
 Karl: Yes.
 Don't do anything to come to jail in the

 first place.
 If you do get stopped by the cops,